dwalkes/github-classroom-scripts/README.md

 This option is useful with the `--clone_dir` option which can be used to clone student repositories into individual directories.
 This way, when failures occur during the test run, it's possible to go into the directory under `--clone_dir` corresponding to the student's assignment and re-run any failing test scripts against the student's submission.
 When `--clone_dir` is specified, the path to the individual student's cloned repository will be passed as the first argument to the `--test_script`.

+### Push Alternates
+Use the `--push_alternate` option to specify an alternate location to push with --set-upstream.
+If specified, the assignment submission branch
+(or assignment submission branch overlay, if `--overlay_files`) will be pushed to a new repo, possibly creating it.
+This is useful with [gitlab push to create new project](https://docs.gitlab.com/ee/gitlab-basics/create-project.html#push-to-create-a-new-project) option, in the case you use gitlab repositories for CI or testing.